gipplab/math-content-similarity/README.md

 Please refer to the [demo/Readme.md](demo/Readme.md) folder of this repository on how does the recommendations looks on the MarDI portal.

-## Additional Result Table

-The results of the re-ranker on zbRevCit is available in [src/Re-ranker/Readmde.md](src/Re-ranker/Readmde.md).

 ## Reproducing Results

 We expect that you have a csv file with columns similar to ```zbMATHDocsData.csv``` (explained in [data/Readme.md](data/Readme.md)).